bfanselow/Strava/README.md

 Strava uses OAuth to allow third-party services access to a user’s data.
 This involves the following steps:
  1. Service calls Strava with a CLIENT_ID and a redirect-URL.
  2. The user is presented with a Strava authentication page which for granting access to the service including specifiyng scope of authentication.
- 3. Strava auth redirects the user's browser back to the service (redirect-URI) with a short-lived access-token and a refresh-token.
+ 3. Strava auth redirects the user's browser back to the service (redirect-URI) with a an **access-code**.
+ 4. The service sends this access-code (along with client-id, and client-secret) to recieve a short-lived **access-token** and **refresh-token**.

- 4. The service now has access to the user's Strava data using the access-token within the scope granted.
+With this **access-token**, the service now has access to the user's Strava data using the access-token within the scope granted.

 ### API Developer access